MIS-DevWorks/FBR/README.md

 ## Introduction
-This repository contains the source code for the contributions in this article _Flexible Biometrics Recognition: Bridging the Multimodality Gap through Attention, Alignment and Prompt Tuning_, accepted by CVPR 2024.
+This repository contains the source code for the contributions in this article _Flexible Biometrics Recognition: Bridging the Multimodality Gap through Attention, Alignment and Prompt Tuning_, which is accepted by CVPR 2024.

 Version 1.0 (19.10.2023)
 <br> <br>